This is a fun trash turned into treasure something useful project. I call my creation “Jewelry for the Garden”.

 Cost: Nothing Time to Complete: 15 minutes = A Happy Hubby He would have been fine with just the OJ lids on the hanger, but I had to add a little style to them.

-They are very easy to make.
+These garden markers are very easy to make.
 The hardest part is waiting until you have collected enough OJ cans to make enough markers for all the plants you want to mark in your garden.

 1. Pull the wire part of the hanger from the cardboard tube.
 One on each side.
 This will be the hook on the top of the stake.